 The topical matter of my work ranges from climate anxiety, urban deconstruction/ reconstruction vs. natural habitat in the Pacific Northwest, to archival memory.

 My interests in art and information management have been two consistent threads.
 Ongoing installation pieces, such as The Mnemonic Whale, attempt to bring these two threads together.
 I pursued art because the subject of information internalization has been a continuous battle with a learning disability/short-term working memory.
-I have embraced this battle with fascination and love by earning my MLIS with a concentration in archives and working as an academic librarian, while simultaneously continuing my creative practices.
+I have embraced this battle with fascination and love by earning my MLS with a concentration in archives and working as an academic librarian, while simultaneously continuing my creative practices.

 This portfolio of selected works is an ever-changing mess.

 I live (with my cat, Mikhail) and work in Portland, Oregon.